Know the Laws: North Dakota

 ** See N.D.C.C. § 12.1-31.2-01(5)

 “Disorderly conduct” is intrusive (interfering) or unwanted acts, words, or gestures that are intended to negatively affect your safety, security, or privacy.* Some examples could be repeated teasing, yelling threats, harassing phone calls, and other behaviors that are intended to scare you.
+In addition, for the purpose of getting a disorderly conduct restraining order, human trafficking or attempted human trafficking are also included in the definition of "disorderly conduct."*

 * N.D.C.C. § 12.1-31.2-01(1)